chaijs/chai-fs/README.md

 	expect(path).to.have.uid(id);
 	expect(path).to.have.gid(id);

-	// some ideas for later
+	// some ideas for later (interface with chai-date-time?) expect(path).to.have.atime.before(date);
-	expect(path).to.have.atime.before(date);
 	expect(path).to.have.mtime.before(date);
 	expect(path).to.have.ctime.before(date);